funkyfuture/deck-chores/docs/usage.rst

 .. note::

-    Though it uses the same units of measurement, an interval is different from a point in time, it describes the time *between* two events.
+    Though it uses the same units of measurement, an interval is different from a point in time of a specific calendar system, it describes the time *between* two events.
 Hence you should expect a job that is defined with this type of trigger to run the defined time *after* the job has been registered.
 To define a point in time, see cron_.

 .. _options: